Lamine Bá (footballer, born 1994)

 Lamine Bá (born 4 April 1994) is a Bissau-Guinean professional footballer who plays as a centre-back for Portuguese Liga 3 club Moncarapachense.
 He was capped once for the Guinea-Bissau national team.

 Club career

 On 4 August 2013, Bá made his professional debut with Chaves in a 2013–14 Taça da Liga match against Moreirense.

-International
+International career

 Bá made his debut for the Guinea-Bissau national team on 23 March 2019 in an Africa Cup of Nations qualifier against Mozambique, as a starter.